Richard Linklater: Career

-1985–2000: Early directing
+1985–1999: Early directing

 Linklater founded the Austin Film Society in 1985 with his college professor Chale Nafus, University of Texas professor Charles Ramirez-Berg, SXSW founder Louis Black, and his frequent collaborator Lee Daniel.
 One of the mentors for the Film Society was former New York City critic for the SoHo Weekly News George Morris, who had relocated to Austin and taught film there.
 For several years, Linklater made many short films that were exercises and experiments in film techniques.
 He finally completed his first feature, It's Impossible to Learn to Plow by Reading Books (which is available in The Criterion Collection edition of his second feature, Slacker), a Super-8 feature that took a year to shoot and another year to edit.

-Linklater created Detour Filmproduction (an homage to the 1945 low budget film noir by Edgar G. Ulmer), and subsequently made Slacker for only $23,000.
+Linklater created Detour Filmproduction (a homage to the 1945 low budget film noir by Edgar G. Ulmer), and subsequently made Slacker for only $23,000.
 It went on to gross more than $1.25 million.
 The film shows an aimless day in the life of the city of Austin, Texas showcasing its more eccentric characters.

 While gaining a cult following in the independent film world, he made his third film, Dazed and Confused, based on his years at Huntsville High School and the people he encountered there.
 The film garnered critical praise and grossed $8 million in the United States while becoming a hit on VHS.
 This film was also responsible for the breakout of fellow Texas native Matthew McConaughey.
 In 1995, Linklater won the Silver Bear for Best Director for the film Before Sunrise at the 45th Berlin International Film Festival.
 His next feature, subUrbia, had mixed reviews critically, and did very poorly at the box office.
 In 1998, he took on his first Hollywood feature, The Newton Boys, which received mixed reviews while tanking at the box office.